 Getting into a cycling accident can be shocking and stressful.
 We can help protect your cyclist's rights and help you receive the compensation you deserve.
-At Mann & Maximon, we, as boulder bicycle accident attorneys , are well-versed in reconstructing bike accidents using a wide variety of tools and technology.
+At Mann & Maximon, we, as Colorado bicycle accident attorneys, are well-versed in reconstructing bike accidents using a wide variety of tools and technology.

 If you've been in an accident, it's essential that any and all evidence is preserved and documented right away.
-For this reason, it's a good idea to contact a bicycle accident attorney who can help you with your case.
+For this reason, it's a good idea to contact an attorney who can help you with your case.

 Consultations are always free, and we don't get paid unless and until you do.